aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.lzip/lziparchivesettings/_index.md

 ## LzipArchiveSettings class

-The class contains setting of particular lzip archive.
+The class contains setting of a particular lzip archive.

 The LzipArchiveSettings type exposes the following members:
 ## Constructors